sdanyalk/note-taker-express/README.md

 CI/CD means Continuous Integration / Continous Development.
 This is a development practice that means deploying your code as soon as you develop it automatically.

 I'm using [travis-ci](https://travis-ci.com/) for this.
 It is very easy to setup and use.
 You will need to create a file called `.travis.yml` at the root of your project.
 After that go to [github marketplace](https://github.com/marketplace/travis-ci) to add travis-ci to your github.
 It also gives nice build badges that can be added to the readme.

+`travis-ci` can also be used to deploy the code to heroku automatically everytime any code is pushed to `master` branch of the github repo.
+Here is the documentation that I used: https://docs.travis-ci.com/user/deployment/heroku/.
+You can also check my `.travis.yml` file to see how it is setup.

 ---